SanielX/Microscenes/README.md

 }

-[RequireContext(typeof(InteractionData))] // Node won't be available unless Microscene has component which provides such context public class InteractionDependentAction : MicroAction {
+[RequireContext(typeof(InteractionData))] // Node won't be available unless Microscene has component which provides such context public class InteractionDependentAction : MicrosceneNode {
-    public override OnUpdateExecute(in MicrosceneContext ctx)
+    protected override void OnUpdate(in MicrosceneContext ctx)
     {
-        var interactionData = ctx.customData as InteractionData; // Given custom data }
+        var interactionData = ctx.customData as InteractionData; // Get custom data }
 }
 ```

 ## Problems
-* The fact that graph is serialized in scene means we can not have actual tree because of serialization nesting limitations which adds a lot of unwanted complexity, especially for generating nodes back from serialized data.
-And frankly, runtime execution code looks messy as well
 * No Undo/Redo in graph view.
+* You can't really modify graph at runtime in a way that won't break it.
+I didn't have a need for it yet and I also don't know how would you implement such a thing
 * Connections to stack nodes without nodes inside are not restored when opening graph
 * Since intended for internal use, some editor code is really junky, sorry if you break your leg there :)
-* Appearently, graph view is going to get [deprecated](https://forum.unity.com/threads/graph-tool-foundation.1057667/page-2#post-8098055).
+* Apparently, graph view is going to get [deprecated](https://forum.unity.com/threads/graph-tool-foundation.1057667/page-2#post-8098055).
 Great =)
 * Search window in graph view is not very good and repeats some entries on search
-* No loops
+* No loops (Don't know if that's a problem actually)